top5 to see

 There’s a long list of fantastic chef-led restaurants in Austin, but at the top of the horseradish heap sits Barley Swine led by five-time James Beard-nominated Bryce Gilmore.
 This is world class eating where the details are labored over by a crew of tweezer-bearing chefs.
 It’ll set you back, but we highly recommend the chef’s tasting menu along with the wine pairing option (always-always-always pick the chef-picked wines).
 If your wallet isn’t quite that thick, sit at the bar and order a couple-few tasting dishes while enjoying the mixology.
 You will not be disappointed.

-other good options: So many other good options, but Uchi or Uchiko (sushi), Aviary Wine & Kitchen (wine, tapas, laid back and friendly), Boiler Nine (great food at a stunning location), a personal fave Dai Due (local and meaty), Juniper, Ramen Tatsu-Ya or Kemuri Tatsu-Ya, Lenoir, Olamaie, Foreign & Domestic, and Odd Duck are all good choices.
+other good options: So many other good options, but Pitchfork Pretty comes in a close second to Barley Swine, Uchi or Uchiko (sushi), Aviary Wine & Kitchen (wine, tapas, laid back, and friendly), Olamaie (upscale southern), a personal fave Dai Due (local and meaty), Juniper, Ramen Tatsu-Ya or Kemuri Tatsu-Ya, Lenoir, Foreign & Domestic, and Odd Duck are all good choices.
+For a slightly bizarre experience, Justine’s is also a fave.

 barbecue: franklin barbecue

 After reading Aaron Frankin’s barbecue book “A Meat-Smoking Manifesto”, I can honestly say that I’m in love with him.
 He’s the zen master of bbq and an all around good guy.
 Oh, and his brisket is the best, not only in town, not only in Texas, not only in the United States, but in the world (and quite possibly the solar system).
-He’s earned four stars from Texas Monthly (and those mofos are stingy with their stars), an on-again-off-again top rating from the same, is one of the top 50 restaurants in the country (according to Bon Appeti), and the only James Bearded food slinger in town.
+He’s earned four stars from Texas Monthly (and those mofos are stingy with their stars) and an on-again-off-again top rating from the same, is one of the top 50 restaurants in the country (according to Bon Appetite), and one of the few James Bearded food slingers in town.
 Now going to Franklin’s is a committment.
 The line starts as early as 8am, three hours before the joint opens up (Tuesday and Wednesday are the easiest days).
 We’ve even seen people camping out from the night before.
 And in Central Texas, you wanna get brisket because brisket is king.
 Ideally, bring a chair and enjoy your time chatting with locals or other visitors.

 texmex: (the original) chuy’s